MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Case study 2A Procurement and sourcing
 ======================================

-Objective
+Objectives
 ---------

 -   *Create a purchase requisition using a procurement category and then submit and approve the purchase requisition*

--   *Create a request for quotation, reply and accept a vendor’s reply.*
+-   *Create a request for quotation, reply and accept a vendorâ€™s reply.*

 -   *Create a purchase requisition permission policy with a new requester name and create an office supplies purchasing policy.*